Alex Call Player Props: Nationals vs. Mets

 - Mets pitchers combine to rank 23rd in baseball in home runs allowed (129 total, 1.3 per game).

-- The right-hander last appeared on Saturday against the Boston Red Sox, when he tossed 3 1/3 innings, allowing two earned runs while giving up three hits.
+- The right-hander last pitched on Saturday against the Boston Red Sox, when he threw six innings, allowing five earned runs while giving up six hits.

+- The 39-year-old has a 4.20 ERA and 10.2 strikeouts per nine innings across 18 games this season, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.